apmcleod/MV2H/README.md

 #### MIDI
 1. Convert a MIDI file into the MV2H format:
 `java -cp bin mv2h.tools.Converter -m [-a INT] -i gt.mid >gt_converted.txt`
-`-a INT` can be used to set the anacrusis (pick-up bar) length to INT sub beats.
+* `-a INT` can be used to set the anacrusis (pick-up bar) length to INT sub beats.
-`-o` can also be used to specify an output file (instead of standard output).
+* `-o FILE` can also be used to specify an output file (instead of standard output).

 2. Evaluate with alignment using the `-a` flag:
 `java -cp bin mv2h.Main -g gt_converted.txt -t trans_converted.txt -a`